What is the TMJ?

 - Tinnitus/ringing in the ears

-Did you know the upper neck is a very intricate part of the jaw complex as well and is often involved in ongoing symptoms?
-Many of our jaw patients complain of neck pain or stiffness.
+Did you know the upper neck plays a role in how the jaw functions and is often involved in ongoing symptoms?
+Many of our jaw patients complain of neck pain, stiffness and headaches.

 What are the causes?

-Some of the common causes of TMJ pain and joint dysfunction (TMD) include:
+Some of the common causes of TMJ pain and joint dysfunction include: